Sarsoo/spotframework/README.md

 * **alarm**

+*unused at this point, obsolete since I've replaced the functionality with an iOS shortcut*

 daily script which finds this months playlist (eg. 'may 19') and starts playback on a specified device id. if the monthly playlist can't be found a fallback spotify uri is used.